akuzko/flatter/README.md

 [Flatter and FlatMap: What's Changed](https://github.com/akuzko/flatter/wiki/Flatter-and-FlatMap:-What's-Changed) wiki page.

-Flatter's main working units are instances of `Mapper` class. **Mappers** are essentially wrappers around your related ActiveModel-like models, map their attributes to mapper's accessors via **mappings**, can be *mounted* by other mappers, and can define flexible behavior via **traits**.
+Flatter's main working units are instances of `Mapper` class. **Mappers** are essentially wrappers around your related ActiveModel-like objects, map their attributes to mapper's accessors via **mappings**, can be **mounted** by other mappers, and can define flexible behavior via **traits**.
 Let's cover this topics one by one.

 ### Mappings

-Mappings represent a mapper's property, which is usually maps to some attribute of the target object.
-Since eventually mappers are used in combination with each other, it is better to map model's attribute with a "full name" to avoid collisions, for example:
+Mappings represent a mapper's property, which maps it to some attribute of the target object.
+Since eventually mappers are used in combination with each other, it is better to map model's attribute with a unique "full name" to avoid collisions, for example:

 ```ruby
 # models: